Docs Menu

 id=BsonObjectId{value=...}}]}

 If any of the write operations fail, the Kotlin Sync driver raises a BulkWriteError and does not perform any further operations.
-BulkWriteError provides a details item that includes the operation that failed, and details about the exception.
+BulkWriteError provides a details field that includes the operation that failed, and details about the exception.

 Note